The Very Best of Blancmange

-The Very Best of Blancmange is a double CD compilation album by Blancmange, released on 16 July 2012 by Rhino Records.
+The Very Best of Blancmange is a double CD compilation album by the English synth-pop band Blancmange, released on 16 July 2012 by Rhino Records.
 It is composed of singles, album and non-album tracks, and remixes from their first three studio albums.
 It contains one new track, "Making Aeroplanes (Without Victoria)".

 Track listing

 All songs are written by Neil Arthur & Stephen Luscombe, except where noted.